Enhancing Cross-lingual Prompting with Dual Prompt Augmentation: Experiments

 \paragraph{Datasets} We conduct experiments on two sentence-pair classification tasks: XNLI~\citep{conneau-etal-2018-xnli, williams-etal-2018-broad} for cross-lingual natural language inference and PAWS-X~\citep{yang-etal-2019-paws} for multilingual paraphrase identification.
 For these two datasets, while the evaluation data is human-translated, the golden training data is only available in English.

-\paragraph{Evaluation} Following \citet{zhao-schutze-2021-discrete}, we conduct our experiments by training the XLM-R base model~\citep{conneau-etal-2020-unsupervised} on English.
+\paragraph{Evaluation} We conduct our experiments by training the XLM-R base model~\citep{conneau-etal-2020-unsupervised} on English.
 Then the model will be directly applied to other target languages, without using any training examples of the target language.
 To make a reasonable comparison between finetuning and prompting, we ensure finetuning to be better than a random guess on each language.
 Therefore, we randomly sample without replacement $K \in \{16, 32, 64, 128, 256\}$ per class for XNLI and $K \in \{256, 512\}$ per class for PAWS-X to construct the training set.
-Then we use the same number of shots from the development split to perform model selection to simulate a realistic few-shot setting~\citep{Perez2021TrueFL}.
+Then we use the same number of shots from the validation split to select the best model~\citep{Perez2021TrueFL}.

-The evaluation of few-shot cross-lingual transfer could be with large variance and depend on the selection of few shots~\citep{zhang2021revisiting,zhao-etal-2021-closer,keung-etal-2020-dont}.
-In our work, to faithfully reflect the performance of few-shot learning, we do not follow~\citet{zhao-schutze-2021-discrete} to fix the training/development data but randomly sample separate training/development sets for different runs.
+The evaluation of few-shot cross-lingual transfer can be with large variance and depend on data selection~\citep{zhang2021revisiting,zhao-etal-2021-closer,keung-etal-2020-dont}.
+In our work, to faithfully reflect the few-shot performance, separate training/validation sets are sampled for different runs.